Skip to main content

 Which trail has the most elevation gain in Galapagos National Park?

-If you're looking for elevation gain, Galapagos National Park has you covered.
-Baquerizo Moreno Port, El Progreso, Puerto Chino Beach boasts the most elevation gain with 4,835 ft of total ascent.
-The park's runner-up is Itabaca Channel to Puerto Ayora, which will get you 4,288 ft of elevation gain.
+Baquerizo Moreno Port, El Progreso, Puerto Chino Beach has the most elevation gain with 4,835 ft of total ascent.
+The park's runner-up is Itabaca Channel to Puerto Ayora, which has 4,320 ft of elevation gain.

 Are there biking trails available in Galapagos National Park?